stephaneeybert/musicng/README.md

 ## TODO

+Docker Spring Boot2 Mariadb
-Add sorting to the user all() get request so that it is consumed by the Spring Data pageable After an app restart, check if the authorization really expired after the access token lifespan ended After an app restart, check if the authorization really expired and if a refresh token was retrieved after the access token lifespan ended
+Make the user routes for the admin role and later give the admin role to stephane Add sorting to the user all() get request so that it is consumed by the Spring Data pageable After an app restart, check if the authorization really expired after the access token lifespan ended After an app restart, check if the authorization really expired and if a refresh token was retrieved after the access token lifespan ended